softcover/softcover_book/chapters/getting_started.md

 ### Publishing ebooks

 To get started with [Softcover.io](http://softcover.io), first [create an account](http://softcover.io).
-(At this point, you will also have to use your invitation token to get access to the website.)
 Once you have an account, log in using the CLI as follows:

 ```console
 $ softcover login